iPIC3D/iPIC3D-GPU/Documentation/UNITS_AND_OUTPUT.md

 rhons[is][i][j][k] = rhoINIT[is] / FourPI;   // physical density
 ```

-The input `rhoINIT` is divided by $4\pi$ to obtain the physical charge density
+The input `rhoINIT` is divided by $4\pi$ to obtain the seeded species number
-used internally.
+density magnitude on the grid.
+The charge sign is not encoded in `rhoINIT`; it
+is applied later through `qom` when particle weights are formed.

 ### 3.2 Particle Weight